JakeAdmire/2020-04-11-Markdown-Editor/Readme.md

 ## About The Project

-**blueprints-ui** is a ReactJS component library & UI design system.

-This library provides a ton of unique, customizable components that are flexible enough to solve any challenge
+**Simple Markdown Editor** provides a quick & easy way to decorate your READMEs!

 ---